 Admission requirements for the Certificate in Business Administration are the same as for the Bachelor of Business Administration.
-Please refer to pages 18 and 20 for admission requirements.
+Please refer to 2.1.4 Admission Requirements and 2.1.6 Additional Admission Requirements on pages 18 and 22 for admission requirements.
 Transfer or non-degree students must have a GPA of 2.0 over 3.0 units.

 The Certificate in Business Administration is available to students in degree programs.
 Both the certificate and degree may be taken concurrently.
 If taken concurrently, the Principles Governing the Awarding of Multiple Credentials will be in effect.
 If not earned concurrently, the University regulations regarding a second credential will be in effect.
-Students are advised to review these regulations on page 23 during program planning and completion.
+Students are advised to review 2.1.5 Holders of University Degrees, Diplomas and Certificates and 2.1.14 Principles Governing the Awarding of Multiple Credentials found on pages 21 and 24 during program planning and completion.